kodecocodes/swift-style-guide/README.markdown

 let widthString: NSString = width.stringValue               //NSString
 ```

-In Sprite Kit code, use `CGFloat` if it make the code more succinct by avoiding too many conversions.
+In Sprite Kit code, use `CGFloat` if it makes the code more succinct by avoiding too many conversions.

 ### Constants